 We will use Brighton itself as a living case study of the challenges facing cities everywhere and seek to inspire all stakeholders to forge new paths to the future.
-Delivering across the region a programme of design workshops, showroom areas, speaker and panel discussions, open studios and workshops, heritage and architecture trails, film showings, hospitality and networking events and a Design Brighton Award event.
+Delivering across the region a programme of design workshops, showroom areas, speaker and panel discussions, open studios, heritage and architecture trails, film showings, hospitality events and a Design Brighton Award evening.
 All of which offer opportunities for sponsorship that will provide exposure to the local market and national visitors and participants.

 Meet the Design Brighton team